Wedgwood: WWRD Holdings Limited

 On 5 January 2009, following years of financial problems at group level, and after a failed share placement during the 2008 financial crisis, Waterford Wedgwood was placed into administration on a "going concern" basis, with 1,800 employees remaining.
 On 27 February 2009, Waterford Wedgwood's receiver Deloitte announced that the New York–based private equity firm KPS Capital Partners had purchased certain Irish and UK assets of Waterford Wedgwood, and the assets of its Irish and UK subsidiaries.
 KPS Capital Partners placed Wedgwood into a group of companies known as WWRD, an abbreviation for "Waterford Wedgwood Royal Doulton".
+Its US business filed for Chapter 7 bankruptcy liquidation in April 2009.

 In 1995 Royal Doulton commissioned a new factory just outside Jakarta, Indonesia.
 From 2006 to 2008, Wedgwood began to offshore most production to Indonesia to reduce costs, while Waterford production moved to Eastern Europe.
 By 2009 the Jakarta factory employed 1,500 persons producing bone china under both Wedgwood and Royal Doulton brands.
 Annual production was reported to be 5 to 7 million pieces.
 In order to reduce costs the majority of production of both brands has been transferred to Indonesia, with only a small number of high-end products continuing to be made in the UK.

 In May 2015, Fiskars, a Finnish maker of home products, agreed to buy 100% of the holdings of WWRD.
 On 2 July 2015, the acquisition of WWRD by Fiskars was completed, including the brands Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
 The acquisition was approved by the US antitrust authorities.

 In 2015 there were complaints of misleading labelling, in that products made in the company's Indonesian factory were sold labelled "Wedgwood England".